shopgate/connect-doc/markdown/references/cms/input-types.md

 ### products

-Shows a selector where user can define a list of products, e.g. all products that fit a specific search term, all products of a specific brand/category or specific products via a list of product codes.
+Shows a group of inputs that allow user to select products in different ways.
+For example products that fit a specific search term, products of a specific brand/category or specific products via a list of product codes.

 **Settings**:

 - _None_

+### productSelector

+Shows a selector where user can easily select one or multiple products, based on setting.
+If multiple products are selected, the order can also be changed via drag&drop.

+**Settings**:

+ - `allowMultipleProducts`: If multiple products or only one product can be selected (boolean)

 ### dateTime